Patoka Lake: Lake

 Patoka Lake is a great place for photography, as it is inhabited by migrating birds, a large variety of fish and beautiful lake shores.
 The lake has been heavily stocked with bass, bluegill, catfish, redear, crappie, and walleye.
-Once a year the Lake Association hosts GarDaze, an event bringing in avid fisherman from around the world, including fishing celebrities like Babe Winkleman and Bill Dance.
 Other facilities include an archery range, boat ramps, a cross-country skiing course, fishing areas (including ice fishing), a disc golf course, trails for hiking and bicycling, hunting areas, interpretive and recreational programs, star parties, picnic shelters, swimming areas, and waterskiing zones.
 The lake also hosts a large campground with over 500 camping sites.

 Patoka Lake has been very beneficial to the surrounding community and the state of Indiana.
 The lake has generated over $19.4 million in revenue and visitor expenditures in 2005 and has so far prevented over $88 million in flood damage.
 In 2006 the lake saw 648,738 visitors who provide jobs for 197 local residents.